Oriental bay owl: Habitat and ecology

 The Oriental bay owl is very scarcely known, even in its area of origin.
 It is prevalent in the tropical moist forests as well as in southeast Asia.
 The species can be seen in the tropical wet evergreen forest as high altitudes reaching heights of 1,040-1,050m above sea level.
 These sightings of the owl are rare and occurred between February and June 1998 in Sengaltheri, Tamil Nadu, India.

 Also located in the evergreen forest of India.
 There are not many in the population, and so they are not very well known.
 Their habitat is in two separate locations in India: northern in the Himalayan foothills and that general location, and in the southern areas, including the southern Western Ghats of Kerala/Tamil Nadu, as well as some areas of Sri Lanka (specifically the wetlands).
 This owl tends to be nocturnal and stays to itself.

-This owl tends to reside at high elevations ranging from 200m to a peak of 2300m according to area in which it lives.
-At the foothills it tends to stay at areas between 200–1,000m elevation, but due to destruction of many of the foothills/ forests in the area (caused by mankind), some of the owls reside at higher altitudes reaching the peak of 2,300m in montane forests.
+This owl tends to reside at high elevations ranging from 200 m to a peak of ,2300 m according to area in which it lives.
+At the foothills it tends to stay at areas between 200–1,000 m elevation, but due to destruction of many of the foothills/ forests in the area (caused by mankind), some of the owls reside at higher altitudes reaching the peak of 2,300 m in montane forests.

 Breeding habits

 This species is caring towards their offspring; both the male and female care for their young.
 Incubation lasts for approximately 36–42 days and there is usually a 100 percent survival rate for the zygote.
 The babies are quick to develop and are protected by both parents.
 They are more protective of the nestlings (young chicks) than of the older chicks.
 They feed their offspring an assortment of lizards, frogs, rodents and on occasion, insects.

 Breeding time is usually from the months of March, April and May.
 The eggs tend to be laid between March and July.
 They tend to nest in hollowed out tree trunks as well as any other hole it can find.
 They can sometimes be found nesting in palms in Java.
-As mentioned above, both parents care for the offspring.
-At a time, around 3 to 5 eggs are laid; the appearance of the eggs are white and rather small.
-The measurements of the eggs on the oblong portion are around 38–40.6mm and on the smaller portion of the egg, the circumference is approximately 30–31 mm.
-Although both parents care for the offspring, only the mother incubated the egg starting at the 2 day mark.
+Around 3 to 5 eggs are laid; the appearance of the eggs are white and rather small.
+The measurements of the eggs on the oblong portion are around 38–40.6 mm and on the smaller portion of the egg, the circumference is approximately 30–31 mm.
+Although both parents care for the offspring, only the mother incubates the egg starting at the 2 day mark.
 The father is the one who hunts and brings nourishment back for the offspring.